Zomba Plateau

 The Zomba Plateau is the region's major tourist attraction.
-Activities offered include hiking, horse riding, rock-climbing, fishing and mountain-biking.
+Activities offered include hiking, rock-climbing, fishing and mountain-biking.
 A paved all-weather road leads from Zomba on the plateau.
 The massif hosts several accommodations for tourists, such as the Sunbird KuChawe Inn and several camping grounds.
 Additionally, several companies and institutions, such as the CCAP Church, as well as private persons have cottages on the plateau.

 On clear days, Blantyre and the Mulanje Massif, which are both about 60 km away, can be seen.
 From the western edge of the plateau, Shire River and Liwonde National Park can be seen.
+The Zomba Plateau is included in a proposed ecoregion, to be called the South East Africa Montane Archipelago (SEAMA).

 In 2000, the Mulunguzi Dam was opened, which serves as a water reservoir for the City of Zomba.